 Essential Oils for Bug Bites

 For those who spend time outdoors, insect bites may be a common occurrence.
 Bites from various bugs often happen before a person has noticed the presence of the insect, and bites frequently show up as inflamed, red, and itchy skin.
+Essential Oils have also been noted to treat swollen, inflamed skin.
+You can also learn about essential oils and ants.

 While some bug bites need to be treated by medical professionals, most can be treated at home.